-While in the View menu there are a number of items available to determine the current status of the system.
-To view the current status of the system, select the STATUS item in the View menu.
+While in the VIEW menu there are a number of items available to determine the current status of zone 1.
+To view the current status of zone 1, select the Status 1 item in the VIEW menu.

 - STRT The word STRT is displayed after the snow melting system has been manually enabled.
-It is displayed until the system reaches its slab target temperature.
-If the system is at its slab target temperature, STRT is displayed for five seconds after the snow melting system has started operation.
-This is to verify that the control has entered into the melting mode.
-STOP The word STOP is displayed for five seconds after the snow melting system has been manually disabled.
-The word STOP is also displayed if either a Remote Start / Stop Module 039, Remote Display Module 040 or the Stop button on the control stops the snow melting system and an external melt demand is still present.
-IDLE The word IDLE is displayed as long as the system is operating at its idling temperature. - EXT The word EXT is displayed when the RUN TIME has reached 0:00 and the control still has an external melt demand.
-In this situation, the system continues melting until the melt demand is removed or the control is stopped. - DET The word DET is displayed after the snow melting system has been automatically enabled by the Snow / Ice sensor 090 and the system is at its slab target temperature.
-DET is also displayed once the control is manually enabled after automatic detection by the 090 and the running time has counted down to 0:00. - 0:00 to 23:59 hr While the system is up to temperature and melting, the remaining RUN TIME is displayed. - INF If an infinite RUN TIME is selected and the system is melting, INF is displayed. - WWSD When the system is in Warm Weather Shut Down, WWSD is displayed. - CWCO When the control is in Cold Weather Cut Off, CWCO is displayed.
+It is displayed until the zone reaches its slab target temperature.
+If the zone is at its slab target temperature, STRT is displayed for five seconds after the snow melting system has started operation.
+This is to verify that the control has entered into the Melting mode. - STOP The word STOP is displayed for five seconds after the snow melting system has been manually disabled.
+The word STOP is also displayed if either a Remote Start / Stop Module 039, Remote Display Module 040 or the Stop on the control stops the snow melting system and an external melt demand is still present. - IDLE The word IDLE is displayed as long as the zone is operating at its idling temperature. - •"IDLE" The word IDLE is flashed on the display as long as the zone is operating in temporary idle. - EXT The word EXT is displayed when the Run Time has reached 0:00 and the control still has an external melt demand.
+In this situation, the zone continues melting until the melt demand is removed or the control is stopped. - DET The word DET is displayed after the snow melting system has been automatically enabled by the Snow / Ice Sensor 090 and the zone is at its slab target temperature.
+DET is also displayed once the control is manually enabled after automatic detection by the 090 and the running time has counted down to 0:00. - 0:00 to 23:59 hr While the zone is up to temperature and melting, the remaining Run Time is displayed. - INF If an infinite RUN TIME is selected and the zone is melting, INF is displayed. - WWSD When the zone is in Warm Weather Shut Down, WWSD is displayed. - CWCO When the control is in Cold Weather Cut Out, CWCO is displayed.

-SNOW MELTING OVERRIDE =
+SNOW MELTING OVERRIDE

-If the AWAY setting is selected in the Schedule menu, the snow melting system is shut down.
-Both the Melting and Idling temperatures are ignored as long as the control remains in the AWAY mode.
+If the Away setting is selected in the SCHEDULE menu, the snow melting system is shut down.
+Both the Melting and Idling temperatures are ignored as long as the control remains in the Away mode.